- Cirrus 820 Review and Guide - March 27, 2022

 How do I clean an RV toilet?

-You can’t be as harsh with an RV toilet as you would be with an ordinary toilet – no abrasive brushes or harsh scrubbing.
-Make sure you use a toilet cleaner that is approved for use with an RV toilet, as normal toilet cleaners will be too harsh.
+You can’t be as harsh with a portable RV toilet as you would be with an ordinary toilet – no abrasive brushes or harsh scrubbing.
+Make sure you use a toilet bowl cleaner that is approved for use with an RV toilet, as normal toilet cleaners will be too harsh.
 Usually, you’ll have to add a little water, use a cleaner, and gently clean it using a sponge or cloth.

 Can I put bleach in an RV toilet?